 - 1. When registering to RA, subscribers must submit detailed and correct documents and data of identity. - 2.
-When registering to RA, subscribers must understand and agree to the representations and warranties in the application form and contract, and the contents of the SOPs relating to the request of certificate, certificate rekey, certificate suspension, certificate revocation, certificate registration and use; and accept such prior to signing in the related documents. - Subscribers must exactly and properly generate and protect their private key and private key protection password securely; and must not disclose or lend such to any third party. - 4.
+When registering to RA, subscribers must understand and agree to the representations and warranties in the application form and contract, and the contents of the SOPs relating to the request of certificate, certificate rekey, certificate suspension, certificate revocation, certificate registration and use; and accept such prior to signing in the related documents. - 3.
+Subscribers must generate and protect their private keys and the corresponding private key protection passwords securely and in full compliance with the requirements of this Practice Statement.
+No one other than the subscriber or a designated and trusted custodian shall have knowledge of or access to the private key and its protection credentials. - 4.
 When accepting the subscriber certificates issued by TWCA, subscribers must verify the legitimacy of the identity of subscriber and this CA, and the integrity and validity of certificate information. - 5.
 Subscriber must understand and agree to the SOPs specified in the CPS; legally and correctly use the private key and certificate in the related business systems; and engage in any operation breaking the law and infringing the rights of a third party. - 6.
 When there are doubts regarding the marauding, exposure and/or loss of the corresponding private key of certificates; or when there is a change in the related subscriber information in the certificate, subscribers must immediately report to RA for handling in accordance with the related SOPs.